jacoborus/weak-emitter/README.md

 arbitrary-emitter
 =================

-High performance event emitter with Map/Set sugar for node.js and browsers (<500 bytes when gzipped)
+High performance event emitter with Map/Set sugar for browsers and node.js (<500 bytes when gzipped)

 [![Build Status](https://travis-ci.org/jacoborus/arbitrary-emitter.svg?branch=master)](https://travis-ci.org/jacoborus/arbitrary-emitter) [![npm version](https://badge.fury.io/js/arbitrary-emitter.svg)](https://www.npmjs.com/package/arbitrary-emitter)

-**arbitrary-emitter** stores listeners and actions in ES6 Map and Sets, this allows to use arbitrary values as keys for your listeners
+**arbitrary-emitter** stores listeners and actions in Maps, this allows to use arbitrary values as keys for your listeners

-**arbitrary-emitter** is written in vanilla ES6, so you will have to transpile it before using it in old browsers or node.js < v5.9
+It's written in vanilla ES6, so you will have to transpile it before using it in old browsers or node.js < v5.9

+## Features

+- works in browsers and node.js
+- allows to use arbitrary values as keys for listeners
+- really small footprint (~500 bytes when gzipped)
+- blazing fast
+- conventional api (`on`, `off`, `once` and `emit`)
+- `on` method returns an unsubscription function (like in redux.js)

 ## Create a new emitter